Skip to main content.

 Charging Spots

-Each location has two ports (plugs) and two designated parking spots for electric vehicles only.
-Until we post signs with rules of use, we hope that electric vehicle drivers will use the spaces only when actively charging their cars.
+Locations typically have two ports (plugs) with two designated parking spots for electric vehicles per port.
+We hope that electric vehicle drivers will use the spaces only when actively charging their cars.
 If you have problems using the charging stations, please use the help numbers that are posted by the manufacturers.
 Want to be part of the Bard electric transportation group?
 Have other feedback regarding this new program?
-Contact us.
+Contact us at [email protected].

 • Biking